 Visa travel rewards credit cards enjoy worldwide acceptance, as cards on the Visa network can be used in 200+ countries and territories.
 Plus, most Visa travel rewards credit cards do not charge foreign transaction fees, which means you won’t pay extra for international purchases.

-The best travel credit card with no annual fee is the Capital One VentureOne card because it offers an initial bonus of 20,000 miles for spending $500 in the first 3 months.
-It also rewards cardholders with at least 1.25 miles / $1 spent on all purchases.
-VentureOne has a $0 foreign transaction fee in addition to its $0 annual fee.… read full answer
+The best travel credit card with no annual fee is the Bank of America® Travel Rewards credit card because it offers an initial bonus of 25,000 points for spending $1,000 in the first 90 days.
+It also rewards cardholders with unlimited 1.5 points / $1 spent on all purchases.
+Plus, the Bank of America Travel Rewards credit card has a 0% foreign transaction fee in addition to its $0 annual fee.… read full answer

 When you have fair credit, it’s difficult to qualify for most travel rewards credit cards, as they tend to require at least a good credit score.
-But with responsible use, either the QuicksilverOne or Platinum card can help you build your credit to the point where you’ll have high approval odds for better travel rewards cards.
-Start by paying your bill on time each month, keeping your spending low and applying for only one credit card at a time.
+But with responsible use, you can build your credit to the point where you’ll have high approval odds for better travel rewards cards.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.